Best Roulette Strategies to Have Fun and Retain a Fair Chance of Winning Big

 Basics of the All-in roulette strategy

-- If you have $100 and want to end up with at least $1,000, you should place your $100 on a row (3 numbers).
-If you win, you will have $1,200 and you can happily stop playing.
+- If you start with $100 and want to end up with at least $1,000, you should place your $100 on a row (3 numbers).
+If you win, you will have $1,200, and you can happily stop playing.

 Basics of the Reverse Martingale roulette strategy

-- If he loses, he bets $1 again.
+- If they lose, they bet $1 again.